 Elevator music = The music you hear in the elevator/music you hear as you walk into the establishment (just throwing that out there).

-These licenses can range from a few hundred to several thousand dollars, it just depends on what’s negotiated.
+These licenses can range from a few hundred to several thousand dollars, depending on what’s negotiated.

 Of all licenses, the sync license is probably the most popular.
 It’s basically an agreement between licensee and the copyright owner.
 Sync licenses are most often used in TV/Film and video games, anything else media-related.

 How much can be made from sync fees?